SaraKhild/spring-boot-redis-cache/README.md

  repository.deleteById(id);
     }
 ```
-##### :pencil2: As you can see the time taken when I invovic the specific product id from database as 1800ms .
-While, when I invovic ed it again but this time it going fetch it from cache as 16ms.

-if you notic the last line when I invoviced  it once another time  the excutation time will be less as 8ms.
+##### :pencil2: As you can see the time taken when I invovic the specific product id from database as 1800ms.
+While, when I invoviced it again but this time it going fetch it from cache as 16ms.
+If you notic the last line when I invoviced  it once another time  the excutation time will be less as 8ms.
 ###### Result :star_struck:

 <br>